Serproshko/rsschool-cv/cv.md

 * GitHub: Serproshko
 ## About me
 My name is Sergey.
 I'm 18 years old.
 My hobbys: ride a bike, going to the gym and programming.
 Most of my time is spent of programming.
-I came to the courses RS school to improve programming skills and in the future I want to become a frontend-developer.
+I came to the courses RS School to improve programming skills and in the future I want to become a frontend-developer.
 I know it won't be easy, but I will strive for it.
 ## Skills
 * HTML